-In proceedings for application for waiver of grounds of inadmissibility under section 212(a)(9)(B) of the Act, the burden of proving eligibility remains entirely with the applicant.
-See section 291 of the Act, 8 U.S.C. § 1361.
+In proceedings for application for waiver of grounds of inadmissibility, the burden of proving eligibility remains entirely with the applicant.
+Section 291 of the Act, 8 U.S.C. § 1361.
 Here, the applicant has not met that burden.
 Accordingly, the appeal will be dismissed.